Buenos Aires, Latin America

 It stands at the intersection of Avenida 9 de Julio and Avenida Corrientes, two of the most important avenues in Buenos Aires.
 Avenida Corrientes is known for being Buenos Aires’ version of Broadway with theaters located side-by-side.

-Bonus Sight 6: Stop at PizzerΓa GΓΌerrΓn on Avenida Corrientes for a traditional Argentine pizza experience.
+Bonus Sight 6: Stop at Pizzería Güerrín on Avenida Corrientes for a traditional Argentine pizza experience.
 The pizza place is one of the most popular places among locales.

-The ColΓ³n Theater, or Teatro ColΓ³n in Spanish, is Buenos Aires’ most famous theater and opera.
+The Colón Theater, or Teatro Colón in Spanish, is Buenos Aires’ most famous theater and opera.
 It is also considered to be one of the best theaters in South America.

-The ColΓ³n Theater was inaugurated in 1908, and an example of some of the amazing architecture in Buenos Aires.
+The Colón Theater was inaugurated in 1908, and an example of some of the amazing architecture in Buenos Aires.

-You can visit the ColΓ³n Theater through a guided tour or with this private tour of the theater.
-You can also see if you can catch a cheap ticket for a play in the upcoming events at Teatro ColΓ³n.
+You can visit the Colón Theater through a guided tour of the Colon Theater.
+You can also see if you can catch a cheap ticket for a play in the upcoming events at Teatro Colón.

 #10 The Barolo Palace

-The Barolo Palace, or Palacio Barolo in Spanish, is one of the most iconic buildings in Buenos Aires.
-The construction of the incredible palace began in 1919, and it was inaugurated in 1923.
+The Barolo Palace, or Palacio Barolo in Spanish, is one of the most iconic examples of architecture in Buenos Aires.
+The construction of the incredible palace began in 1919 and it was inaugurated in 1923.

 The building was designed by Italian architect, Mario Palanti, who was inspired by Dante’s Divine Comedy for the design of the building.
 Until the 1930s, it was the tallest building in both Buenos Aires and all of South America.

 From the top of the Barolo Palace, you have an amazing view of Buenos Aires.
-Read more about how to visit the viewpoint at the Barolo Palace.
+Read more about the best viewpoints in Buenos Aires!

 #11 The National Congress of Argentina